trampgeek/moodle-qtype_coderunner/README.md

 run the final examination on Moodle/Coderunner in the near future.
-The second year C course of around 200 students makes similar use of Coderunner using C questions and a third year Civil Engineering course, taught in Matlab, also uses Coderunner extensively.
+The second year C course of around 200 students makes similar use of Coderunner using C questions and a third year Civil Engineering course, taught in Matlab, also uses Coderunner for all labs and for the mid-semester programming exam.

-The system currently supports Python2, Python3, C and Matlab.
+The system currently supports Python2 (considered obsolescent), Python3, C, Octave and Matlab.
 Java support is also present but has not yet been used in courses.
 The architecture allows easy extension to other languages and one lecturer has made intermittent use of *clojure* questions.